+Website: www.taministries.net E-mail: taministries2@gmail.com

+Ph.
+0411489472

-PO.
-Box 1499, Hervey Bay, QLD Australia, 4655 Web Site: www.taministries.net Email: taministries@bigpond.com Ph.
-0411489472 Recently I had a request to explain the differences between 'Hades' and the 'Grave', 'Hell' and the 'Lake of Fire', and other terms such as 'Sheol' and the 'Abyss' as used throughout scripture.
+Recently I had a request to explain the differences between 'Hades' and the 'Grave', 'Hell' and the 'Lake of Fire', and other terms such as 'Sheol' and the 'Abyss' as used throughout scripture.
 The topic of 'Soul Sleep' also came into the discussion.
 Indeed, there is a maze of terms used in scripture which describe various places and conditions of the body and soul after death.